-- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full pay period in each fiscal year covered by this contract, all employees covered by this Agreement shall receive a zero percent (0.0%) increase based on rates in force on the prior day.
-Such adjustments shall be applied to the salary grid. - (b) Employees equal to or more than zero percent (0.0%) above the maximum for their pay grade on the effective date of the increase shall instead receive a lump sum payment equivalent to zero percent (0.0%) of their base hourly rate, annualized, and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in July of the fiscal year. - (c) Employees who are less than zero percent (0.0%) above the maximum of their pay grade on the effective date of the increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the zero percent (0.0%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above. - 4.
+- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full pay period in July 2016, all employees covered by this Agreement shall receive a two percent (2.0%) increase based on rates in force on the prior day.
+Such adjustments shall be applied to the salary grid.
+Effective with the start of the first full payroll period in July 2017, all employees covered by this Agreement shall receive a two and one-quarter percent (2.25%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the salary grid. - (b) Employees equal to or more than two percent (2.0%) above the maximum for their pay grade on the effective date of the July 2016 increase shall instead receive a lump sum payment equivalent to two percent (2.0%) of their base hourly rate, annualized, and prorated for part-time employment.

+Lump sum payments will be made in the paycheck for the first full pay period in July 2016.
+Employees equal to or more than two and one-quarter percent (2.25%) above the maximum for their pay grade on the effective date of the July 2017 increase shall instead receive a lump sum payment equivalent to two and one-quarter percent (2.25%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in July 2017.

+- (c) Employees who are less than two percent (2.0%) above the maximum of their pay grade on the effective date of the July 2016 increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the two percent (2.0%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above.
+Employees who are less than two and one-one quarter percent (2.25%) above the maximum of their pay grade on the effective date of the July 2017 increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the two and one-quarter percent (2.25%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above. - 4.
 Effective July 1, 2012, the required time on each step in the Step Pay Plan shall be as follows: